A visual automation is a series of automated steps that your subscribers will go through when they meet certain conditions.

 3. Set up your automation steps

 Next, click the ➕ button below your entry point.
-This will create a new automation step for what should happen after subscribers enter the automation.
+This will create a new automation step to specify what should be done to subscribers who enter the automation.

 Your automation step can be one of the following: